josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🌒_The_Public_Comes_Outside/README.md

 Humour did not replace organisation.

-It lowered the cost of entering an organised public, while care, logistics and distributed reproduction made that public durable enough to create pressure.
+It lowered the cost of entering an organised public, while care, logistics and distributed communication made that public durable enough to create pressure.

+The public was produced rather than spontaneous.
+It was visible without being flat, international without being uniform, and culturally recognisable without requiring one authoritative version of the joke.

 ---

 ## 🌌 Constellations

-🌒 🪳 🕶️ 🎶 🩹 📲 — waxing visibility; reclaimed insult; political compression; hidden transcripts; movement care; distributed public formation.
+🌒 🪳 🕶️ 🧠 🕳️ 🗻 🎶 📺 🌸 🌐 🦁 — waxing visibility; reclaimed insult; political compression; hidden transcripts; movement infrastructure; unequal publics; soundtrack; public documentation; containment; transnational circulation; women as early-recognition publics.

 ---

 ## ✨ Stardust

-political humour, protest memes, hidden transcripts, infrapolitics, movement infrastructure, mutual aid, public participation, distributed reproduction, political permission, narrative control, student movements
+political humour, protest memes, Cockroach Janta Party, Main Bhi Cockroach, authorised slogans, unofficial anthem, public language, hidden transcripts, infrapolitics, movement infrastructure, mutual aid, public participation, distributed reproduction, political permission, unequal visibility, caste, gender, diaspora, narrative control, containment paradox, public documentation, student movements

 ---

 ## 🏮 Footer

 *🌒 The Public Comes Outside* is a living case-study arm of the **Polaris Protocol**.
-It examines how shared grievance became visible public capacity through humour, symbolism, care, communication and organisation.
+It examines how shared grievance became visible public capacity through humour, symbolism, care, communication, cultural production and organisation.

 > 📡 Cross-references:
 >
 > - [🪳🕶️ Mera Naam Cockroach Hai](../README.md) — *orientation to the full case and its circular theory of change*
 > - [🪳 The Cockroach At A Glance](../🪳_the_cockroach_at_a_glance.md) — *the cultural object through which the grievance became portable*
 > - [🌑 The System Becomes Intolerable](../🌑_The_System_Becomes_Intolerable/README.md) — *the conditions that produced the shared grievance*
+> - [🪳 Why The Cockroach Worked](./🪳_why_the_cockroach_worked.md) — *why the symbol was portable, reproducible and politically compressive*
+> - [🧠 The Meme Became Infrastructure](./🧠_the_meme_became_infrastructure.md) — *the practical systems beneath visible circulation*
+> - [🕳️ The Hidden Transcript Found A Mascot](./🕳️_the_hidden_transcript_found_a_mascot.md) — *the political culture that existed before spectacle*
+> - [🗻 The Public Was Not Flat](./🗻_the_public_was_not_flat.md) — *unequal visibility, risk and representation inside the movement public*
+> - [🎶 The Pressure Valve Had A Soundtrack](./🎶_the_pressure_valve_had_a_soundtrack.md) — *sound, rhythm and performance as participation and regulation*
+> - [📺 When The Public Broke The Broadcast](./📺_when_the_public_broke_the_broadcast.md) — *how the public became a producer of evidence and interpretation*
+> - [🌸 When Containment Becomes Content](./🌸_when_containment_becomes_content.md) — *how attempts to suppress the movement could create further circulation*
+> - [🌐 India Is Not A Local Network](./🌐_india_is_not_a_local_network.md) — *the transnational social and professional networks carrying the story*
+> - [🦁 Women Are The Smoke Alarm](./🦁_women_are_the_smoke_alarm.md) — *women as one possible early-recognition and protective public*
 > - [🌕 What The Movement Was Up Against](../🌕_What_The_Movement_Was_Up_Against/README.md) — *the institutional, social and technological systems surrounding the movement*
 > - [🗞️ For Readers And Newsrooms](../🗞️_For_Readers_And_Newsrooms/README.md) — *translation, attribution and reporting method for cultural evidence*

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2026-07-27_
+_Last updated: 2026-07-28_